Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 Most visual novel games are like a dating-sim game with an actual story or plot.

-Some of these visual novel games have adult content in them and are called “ero-games” or “hentai games” or just erotic games.
+Some of these visual novel games have adult content in them too.
+Such games are termed as “ero-games” or “hentai games” or just adult dating sim games.

 Another one of the most commonly used Otaku terms is “Waifu.”